python/pythondotorg/docs/source/install.rst

        $ sudo -u postgres createdb pythondotorg -E utf-8 -l en_US.UTF-8

+   Note that this solution may not work if you've installed PostgreSQL via Homebrew.

    If you get an error like this::

        createdb: database creation failed: ERROR:  new collation (en_US.UTF-8) is incompatible with the collation of the template database (en_GB.UTF-8)